Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Baiting with pesticides can be the most cost-effective option for reducing large pest animal populations.
 Follow-up using physical control methods can further reduce pest animal numbers and limit their capability of quickly reinvading.

-Different chemicals may be used for particular pest animals in certain situations:
+Different chemicals may be used for particular invasive animals in certain situations.

 1080 (sodium fluoroacetate)